opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 meta_description: Explore how recent algorithmic improvements in RCF reduces false positives in OpenSearch Anomaly Detection.
 Illustrate the improvements with NAB benchmark.
 ---

 The Anomaly Detection (AD) plugin in OpenSearch is powered by the [Random Cut Forest (RCF)](https://github.com/aws/random-cut-forest-by-aws/) algorithm.
-Although RCF is powerful, false alarms reduce its practical value, since users must spend time verifying and dismissing them—an effort that does not scale well.
+Although RCF is a powerful algorithm, false alarms reduce its practical value because users must spend time verifying and dismissing the alarms, which does not scale well.
 To address this issue, in OpenSearch 2.17, The AD team has introduced four major enhancements to RCF, significantly reducing false positives.
 In this blog post, we'll explore four major algorithmic improvements to OpenSearch's Random Cut Forest (RCF) algorithm that have resulted in a 94.3% reduction in false positives while maintaining high detection accuracy, demonstrate these improvements through real-world case studies, and provide a detailed comparison with previous OpenSearch versions.

 <style>